 In the Majjhima Nikaya, a Buddhist text written sometime in the 3rd Century BCE, the author writes: "The past should not be followed after, and the future not desired.
 What is past is dead and gone, and the future is yet to come.
 Whoever gains insight into things presently arisen in the here and now is unmoved, unshaken."

 All memories arise now, in this present moment, and there is only ever this present moment.
+We pull from memory to make sense of the present moment and to predict what follows.
 This present moment is our point of power.
 We can reframe past experiences and rewrite new neural pathways that "liberate" us, in a sense, from regrets, remorse, and sufferings of the past.
 We can relax into this present moment and live more mindfully- with a lighter heart and with more gratitude, acceptance and contentment.

 There is only ever this present moment.
 Along comes another and another.
 What we call "the past" are packets of limited information stored in brain cells retrieved in the present.
-It's important to note that memories are not static snapshots of past experiences; they are often distorted and colored by emotion.
+Unique packets of proteins are sent from brain cell to brain cell.
+A cargo of proteins changes over time as memory is encoded.
+It's also important to note that memories are not static snapshots of past experiences; they are often distorted and colored by emotion.
 Memories decay over time.
 Researchers have consistently found memory recall to be unreliable.
 With skill, we can exploit this vulnerability to reframe past memories that cripple or limit us.